Electrical Wire Splice – Safe Electrical Wiring Splices and Splice Boxes

 Anytime electrical wiring comes to an end or meets another line, there is a potential for hazard.
 Spliced wires are often warm and, when the union is not done properly it may even become hot.
+Properly splicing wires in junction boxes prevents hazards and ensures a safe electrical system.

 While we don’t want to create unnecessary worry, we do want to make sure your home and building are safe.
 That’s why a metal junction box is recommended when lines are connected.